 Choosing Gas and Electricity Providers

 Moving is stressful enough.
-You don’t want to have to spend your first night in your new place eating fast food by candlelight and shivering without heat or sweating without air conditioning.
+You don’t want to have to spend your first night in your new place eating fast food by candlelight.

 Powering Up Your New Home

-In order to find out who your power supplier will be, ask your new landlord or real estate agent.
-Then contact the provider to set up service on the day you move.
-Give yourself a week or two to do this because you probably will have to enter into a contract for your power to be turned on, and in some cases you may have to pay a deposit.
+In order to find out who your power supplier will be, ask your landlord or real estate agent or run an internet search.
+Then contact the provider to set up service for the day you move.
+Give yourself a week or two to do this, because you probably will have to enter into a contract for your power to be turned on, and in some cases you might have to pay a deposit.

 How to Lower Your Electric Bill

-Go green – The best way to save money on your electricity is to try to be as “green” as possible.
+• Go green – The best way to lower your gas/electric bill is to try to be as “green” as possible.
 Buying environmentally friendly appliances is a great start.
-Many appliances have a standby mode that draws out electricity even when it is technically off.
-Keep this in mind when shopping for new appliances and other home decor.
+Many appliances have a standby mode that draws out electricity even when the device is off.

-Turn off the lights – Turning off appliances when they are not in use can also help cut down your monthly electricity bill.
-Also, rather than using your air conditioning, open your windows.
+• Turn off the lights – Turning off lights and appliances when they are not in use can help cut down your monthly electricity bill.

-As for the winter months, using blankets, slippers and your fireplace can allow you to keep your heating costs down.
+• Use blankets – Using blankets, slippers and your fireplace can allow you to keep your heating costs down during the winter.

 Return to: Transfer and Connect Utilities